← Back to 史記

 使

 When King Hui of Liang was moved to be king of Zhao, his heart harbored unhappiness.
 Empress Lü made Lü Chan's daughter the King of Zhao's queen.
-The queen's attendants were all various Lü.
-They monopolized authority.
-They secretly spied on king of Zhao. the King of Zhao was not able to be unrestrained.
+The queen's attendants were all Lü clan members.
+They monopolized authority and secretly watched the King of Zhao.
+The King of Zhao could not act freely.
 The king had a favored concubine, and the queen had her poisoned to death.
 The king then composed four songs and ordered the musicians to perform them.
 The king was sad.
 In the sixth month he committed suicide.
-Empress Lü heard it.
-She considered the king used women and abandoned ancestral temple ritual.
-She abolished his heir.
+Empress Lü heard of it.
+She held that the king had indulged in women and neglected ancestral rites, and she abolished his heir.

 15